muratk3n/thirdwave/en/README.md

 ---

-There is always action on many things in US on pretty much everything, being at the center of research, but the Kraut, and the French, and the Aussies always seem to have a foot in the door, in those same fields.
+There is always action in US on pretty much everything, being at the center of research, but the Kraut, and the French, and the Aussies always seem to have a foot in the door, in those same fields.
 Brits too of course.

 ---